Ning'an: Republic of China

 In February 1929, circuits were abolished, and Ning'an was administered directly by the province.
-At this time, Ning'an had a population of more than 170,000 people.
+At this time, Ning'an had a population of more than 170,000.

 Japanese occupation

 Upon the formation of the puppet state of Manchukuo, Ning'an remained within Jilin province until December 1934, when it became part of the newly formed Binjiang province.
 In July 1937, it was placed under Mudanjiang province.

 After occupation

 In April 1946, the area was placed under the jurisdiction of Suining province, but this was changed to the newly formed Mudanjiang province.
 In July 1948, the area was once again adjusted, this time falling under the jurisdiction of Songjiang province.
-In August 1954, Songjiang province was abolished, and merged into Heilongjiang province.
+In August 1954, Songjiang province was abolished and merged into Heilongjiang province.
 In March 1956, Ning'an, still a county, was placed under the then-prefecture of Mudanjiang.
 From 1956 to 1962, Ning'an's borders were changed multiple times, until finally reaching their current iteration.

 In 1993, Ning'an was upgraded from a county to a county-level city.